- Average length of stay 1 day

 How is it done?

-As in all slimming attempts, postnatal nutrition and exercise are as important as Stomach Botox.
+As in all slimming attempts, postoperative diet and exercise are as important as Stomach Botox.
 The patient has to follow his / her diet.